 Prickly Pear Juice

-- Peel the fruits, but do not hold them with your hands because they have tiny thorns.
+- Peel the fruits accordingly, but avoid holding them directly with your hands because they have tiny thorns.

-- Cut in pieces and process with 4 cups water, lime juice and raw honey, stevia or Luo Han.
+- Cut in pieces and process with 4 cups water, lime juice and raw honey or Luo Han.

 - Strain and pour in a jar, or serve immediately with some ice if you want.

-If prickly pear is not abundant in your area, check the international and/or produce section at your supermarket.
-Prickly pear jellies and syrups are also available at large grocery stores,15 but be careful when purchasing these, since these products may be made with high amounts of sugar that can be damaging to your health.
+If prickly pear is not abundant in your area, check the international or produce section at your supermarket.38,39 Prickly pear candies, syrups and even ice cream are also available at some specialty stores,40 but be careful when purchasing them, because they can be made with high amounts of sugar that can be damaging to your health.

 Prickly Pear Nutrition Facts